sigsum/sigsum/doc/design.md

 protocol directly into the log.
 It is a variant of [witness cosigning]().
 - **No cryptographic agility**: the only supported signature scheme is Ed25519.
 The only supported hash function is SHA256.
-Not having any cryptographic agility makes the protocol and the data formats simpler and more secure.
+Not having any cryptographic agility makes protocols and data formats simpler and more secure.
 - **Simple (de)serialization parsers:** complex (de)serialization parsers
 increase attack surfaces and make the system more difficult to use in constrained environments.
 A claimant's sigsum statements are serialized using